To be the best we can be

 Keeping children safe

 We take very seriously our responsibility to protect and safeguard the welfare of the children in our care.
 The law (Children’s Act 1989) requires all school staff to pass on information which raises concern that a child may be at risk from non-accidental injury, neglect, emotional or sexual abuse.
-The Head-teacher, Mr. McPhilemy is our designated Child Protection Officer.
-The Deputy Head-Teacher, Miss Morrison and the SENCo support teacher, Mrs Stapley, are the deputy CP officers.

 All staff are aware of the individual responsibility that each has for children's safety and well-being.
 All staff receive regular training in Child Protection and safety measures.
+Further information can be found in our Child Protection Policy.

 Attendance and Punctuality